Berkeley-Quantum-Horizons/qlp/README.md

 pip install [--user] .
 ```

-### Access publication data

-This repository contains all the data presented in [[2009.11970]](https://arxiv.org/abs/2009.11970).
-To access this data, you must host a [PostgreSQL database](https://www.postgresql.org/about/) (other database formats are not sufficient because we have implemented `JSON` and `ArrayFields`).
-We provide more information on the [`qlpdb/README.md`](qlpdb/README.md).

 ## Usage

 ### `qlp`

-The module `qlp` contains two major components:

-* The first submodule, `mds`, was used to map the Minimum Dominating Set Problem to annealing Hardware:
+The module `qlp` contains the submodule `mds` which was used to map the Minimum Dominating Set Problem to annealing Hardware:
     ```python
     from qlp.mds.graph_tools as generate_nn_graph
     from qlp.mds.qubo import get_mds_qubo